 Today the city, once known as The Venice of the East, has expanded well beyond the watery boundaries that Bishop Pallegoix described, but the main canals shown in his map, or sections of them, still survive.
 The few still in use today, together with the river, provide an excellent way to see the older parts of the city, and a welcome respite from the traffic, sky-rise and pollution of modern Bangkok.

 Khlong Saen Saep runs from Bang Kapi in North Eastern Bangkok to Rattanakhosin (the old royal city), though you need to change boats at Pratu Nam pier.
 Boats are fairly regular during the day (about every 30 minutes) and each trip costs only a few baht.

 The Pratu Nam pier is on the east side of Rachadamri near the World Trade Center.
 Boats on the south side go east to Bang Kapi, boats on the north go west to Rachadamnoen.
-This is quite a useful route, terminating at the Mahakan Fort, on the edge of the old royal city, one of the most spectacular areas in Bangkok.
-The Golden Mount, near the pier, provides excellent views of the old city, and just a little further is Wat Rajanada with the 37 spires of Loh Prasat in the background.
+This is quite a useful route, terminating at the Mahakan Fort, one of several fortifications placed at stratategic points around the old walled city.
+The Golden Mount of Wat Saket, near the pier, provides excellent views of the old city, and just a little further is Wat Rajanada with the 37 spires of Loh Prasat in the background.